mvt-project/mvt/docs/android/backup.md

 ## Unpack and check the backup

 MVT includes a partial implementation of the Android Backup parsing, because of the implementation difference in the compression algorithm between Java and Python.
 The `-nocompress` option passed to adb in the section above allows to avoid this issue.
-You can analyse and extract SMSs containing links from the backup directly with MVT:
+You can analyse and extract SMSs from the backup directly with MVT:

 ```bash
 $ mvt-android check-backup --output /path/to/results/ /path/to/backup.ab